nbn1343/startup-example/README.md

 * **Restriction**-You can only access the scores and play page if you successfully login.

 ## WebSocket Deliverable
+For this section of the application, I enabled realtime chat functionality for users.
 * **Backend listens for WebSocket connection**- completed.
 * **Frontend makes WebSocket connection**- completed.
 * **Data sent over WebSocket connection**- completed.